mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Returns a paginated list of all paths to a specified product.
+    Lists the paths to the specified product.
 A path is how the user has access to a specified product, and is necessary when provisioning a product.
 A path also determines the constraints put on the product.